LanfordCai/blockchain-developer-bootcamp-final-project/README.md

 HODL! is the name of my final project, and this repository contains two projects:

-1. hodl: the contract project of HODL!
+1. hodl: the contract project
-2. hodl-fe: the front-end project of HODL!
+2. hodl-fe: the front-end project

 ### My Ethereum Address

 lanford33.eth or 0xB8153Ae427265daa3d1C8704698b2Cf66F59c4C5

 ### Project Demo

+The project has been deployed to **Rinkeby** Testnet

 Demo: https://ohmycoin.today/